pmd/pmd-eclipse-plugin/test-projects/readme.md

 3. Install m2e-code-quality plugin from http://m2e-code-quality.github.io/m2e-code-quality/site/

-4. Just open the workspace with your fresh eclipse.
+4. Create a new workspace

+5. Import the projects as described.

 ## Test projects overview

-*   workspace1: Simple java project
+*   poject1: Simple java project - import as "Existing Projects into Workspace".
-    Global Rule Management is enabled, all rules are activated.
     PMD is enabled for the project1.
 See the source file `TestViolation.java` for the expected violations.

-*   workspace2: Another simple java project
+*   project2: Another simple java project - import as "Existing Projects into Workspace".
-    Global Rule Management is enabled, all rules are activated.
     PMD is enabled for the project, the option "Use the ruleset configured in a project file" is used.
-The project ruleset file has been created by pmd-eclipse-plugin itself.
-See `.ruleset`.

-*   workspace3: Another simple java project
-    Global Rule Management is enabled, all rules are activated.
-    PMD is enabled for the project, the option "Use the ruleset configured in a project file" is used.
 The project ruleset file has been created manually.
 See `ruleset.xml`.

-*   workspace4: a maven java project with maven-pmd-plugin activated Global Rule Management is enabled, all rules are activated.
+*   project3: a maven java project with maven-pmd-plugin activated - import as "Existing Maven Projects".
+    The pmd plugin should be configured automatically via m2e-code-quality.

+*   project4: a maven java project with multiple rulesets - import as "Existing Maven Projects".
-    The pmd plugin should be configured via m2e-code-quality
+    The pmd plugin should be configured automatically via m2e-code-quality.
+    Known issue: The rules of the two rulesets are combined but not the excludes.

-*   workspace5: a general project called `apexproject1`.
+*   project5: a general project called `project5`.
 It contains
-    one sample apex file which triggered a rule violation.
+    one sample apex file which triggers a rule violation.